chango/tas/doc/documentation.md

 ![DIAG](./images/DIAG.png)

 **[ip addr]:[http port]/TREE**
 It returns you the tree representation of your data.
+You can click at the node to expand it.
 ![TREE](./images/Tree.png)

 The leaf nodes store the value and its timestamp.
 All leaf nodes are represented with an unfilled circle.
 A node which can be expanded is represented by a filled circle.